arickert/thedigradio/_posts/2022-04-01-vaccine-apartheid-endures-w-achal-prabhala.md

 audiolink: https://media.blubrry.com/thedig/content.blubrry.com/thedig/The_Dig-EP_350-Prabhala.mp3
 post_id: 2172
 categories:
-- Achal Prabhala
 - Capitalism
-- Global Politics
 - Healthcare
 - Pandemic
+tags:
+- Achal Prabhala
-- Podcast
+- Global Politics
 ---

 Astra interviews Achal Prabhala on the lethal persistence of global vaccine apartheid.
 Moderna is selfishly refusing to share or even sell (license) its mRNA technology, leaving much of the world unprotected from the pandemic and incubating new variants.